vdhamer/Photo-Club-Hub/.github/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Architecture
+## The App's Architecture

 The app uses a [Swift-style MVVM](https://www.hackingwithswift.com/books/ios-swiftui/introducing-mvvm-into-your-swiftui-project) design.
-The model's data is fetched and updated via the internet, but cached in a database (Apple's CoreData framework).
+The model's data is fetched and updated via the internet, and is cached in a local database (Apple's CoreData framework).

 ### The Data Model

 The use of an MVVM architecture imples that model data is stored in structs (and in database tables) rather than in classes.
 Here is a quick tour of the model.

 [![Product schema][product-schema]](https://github.com/vdhamer/PhotoClubWaalre/blob/main/Assets.xcassets/images/Schema.imageset/Schema.png)

-Every `PhotoClub` has zero or more `Members` of various types (current, former, etc.).
+Every `PhotoClub` has zero or more `Members` of various roles (Chairman, Admin, ...) and states (current, former, apiring, ...).
-A club with zero `Members` sounds rather sad, but is supported and might temporarily occur.
-Any `Member` can optionally have one or more formal roles (e.g., Chairman and Admin) within a `PhotoClub`.
+A `Member` may have multiple formal roles (e.g., Secretary and Admin) within a given `PhotoClub`.

-Some of information about a `Photographer` (like name, birthday, a personal website) is related to the `Photographer` as an individual, rather that being related to any particular `PhotoClub`.
+Some of information about a `Photographer` (name, date of birth, personal website) is related to the `Photographer` as an individual, rather that being associated with any particular `PhotoClub`.
-Such club-independent information is stored in the `Photographer` table/struct.
+Such club-independent information is stored in the `Photographer` structs/records.

 `Portfolio` represent the work of one `Photographer` in the context of one `PhotoClub`.
 A `Portfolio` contains `Images` (not stored in CoreData yet).
 An `Image` can show up in multiple `Portfolios` -